Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Gero Onsen

-Gero Onsen is a paradise of healing waters to soothe your body and soul.
-This onsen is one of Japan’s most famous hot spring resorts.
+Gero Onsen is a paradise of healing waters that soothes the body and soul.
+It is one of Japan’s most famous hot spring resorts.

 Surrounded by lush mountains, this tranquil town offers a wealth of public bathhouses, private ryokans, and footbaths—each of these features mineral-rich waters known for their healing properties.